solliancenet/microsoft-mysql-developer-guide/artifacts/03-02-CloudDeploy-AppService-Container/README.md

 15. For **Days**, type **7**
 16. Select **Save**
 17. Under **Settings**, select **Configuration**
-18. Select **New application setting**, add the following, replace the `DB_URL` with the one you just recorded from the database container, replace the `APP_URL` with the one you just recorded for the application web:
+18. Select **New application setting**, add the following, replace the `DB_URL` with the one recorded previously from the database container, replace the `APP_URL` with the one recorded for the application web:
      - `DB_HOST` = {DB_URL}
      - `DB_USERNAME` = `root`
      - `DB_PASSWORD` = `Solliance123`